riturajshakti/super-easy-validator/README.md

 };
 ```

 > This will still pass the validation if score is `23.3400` or `23.00000` because the last zeroes after decimal point will be removed and then it will check for validation.
-But this only happens with `number` and not with `numeric` string.
+But this only happens with `number` and not with `string|number` string.

 ### 9. **`enums`**